jorgegorka/svelte-router/README.md

 ]
 ```

-The routes that this file will generate are:
+The routes that this file will parse successfully are:

 ```
 /